CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 Penetration testers use more complex scripts to explore (reconnaissance) or perform Keystroke Injection attacks to test a target's security posture.
 Use the following scripts to observe and comment on the effects of the attacks.

 ## Reconnaissance Scripts
 * In the context of cyber security, reconnaissance is the practice of covertly discovering and collecting information about a system.
 This method is often used in ethical hacking or penetration testing.
-Repeat the above 1 - 6 steps to execute the following scripts:
+Repeat the above i - vi steps to execute the following scripts:

   * What kind of information about a user can you gather by executing the [duckyscript3](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript3) ?
   * What kind of infromation about a network can you gather by executing the [duckyscript4](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript4) ?
 ## Exploit Scripts -  Malicious code injection attack
 * A malicious code attack is a foundational tool used to carry out most cybersecurity attacks to create or exploit computer vulnerabilities.
 Hackers use this attack method to cause unwanted changes, damage, or spread malware into the computer system.
 In this exercise, you will practice executing code injection attacks by plugging a USB into a computer system.
 The script you are to run is safe, thus, no need to panic.
-Repeat the above 1 - 6 steps to execute the following scripts:
+Repeat the above i - vi steps to execute the following scripts:
   * What can you observe by executing the [duckyscript5](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyscript5-Malicious%20code%20injection%20attack) ?
 # Take home
 Suppose you allow an attacker access to your computer system or network or allow them to install or execute programs on your network.
 In that case, they may spread malware, disable or modify your computer or network system applications, firewalls to bypass controls limiting network usage, and successfully launch sophisticated attacks.
 Changes or modifying your Firewall rules or computer configurations could undermine the entire security posture of a network or computer system.
 A typical example is if an attacker has access to your computer or server and plugin their USB, an attacker can cause enormous damages to your network system.